Mena, Arkansas

-Mena (/ˈmiːnə/ MEE-nə) is a city in Polk County, Arkansas, United States.
-It is also the county seat of Polk County.
+Mena (/ˈmiːnə/ MEE-nə) is a city in and the county seat of Polk County, Arkansas, United States.
 The population was 5,558 as of the 2020 census.
 Mena is included in the Ark-La-Tex socio-economic region.
 Surrounded by the Ouachita National Forest, Mena is a gateway to some of the most visited tourist attractions in Arkansas.

 History

-Mena was founded by Arthur Edward Stilwell during the building of the Kansas City, Pittsburg and Gulf Railroad (now the Kansas City Southern), which stretched from Kansas City, Missouri to Port Arthur, Texas.
+Mena was founded by Arthur Edward Stilwell during the building of the Kansas City, Pittsburg and Gulf Railroad (now the Kansas City Southern), which stretched from Kansas City, Missouri, to Port Arthur, Texas.
 Train service to Mena began in 1896.

 Stilwell named the town in honor of Folmina Margaretha Janssen-De Goeijen, the wife of his friend and financier Jan De Goeijen, whom Mr. De Goeijen affectionately called Mena.
 Janssen Park in the center of Mena is also named for her.

 Mena was settled in 1896 and incorporated on September 18 of that year.
 In 1897, the Bank of Mena was founded.
 The following year, the county seat was moved from nearby Dallas to Mena.
 Mena's population had grown to 3,423 by 1900.
 The main industries of the area were timber, agriculture and mineral extraction, though it was advertised as a spa city located within a healthy environment.
 Stilwell donated land to the city in 1906, and a park and campground were constructed.
 In 1910, the railroad moved its shop facilities from Mena to Heavener, Oklahoma.
 This created a loss of eight hundred jobs.
 A private school in Mena, Hendrix Academy, closed in 1905.

 There were attempts to intimidate early Black settlers into leaving between 1896 and 1898.
 In 1901, an African-American man accused of kicking a White girl, was removed from the jail, beaten, and hanged.
 Local citizens posted a reward for the murderers; there were no arrests.
 In the mid-1920s, the town advertised that it had no Negroes.
-In the early 1900s, the Black population declined, and Mena became known as a Sundown town.
+In the early 1900s, the Black population declined, and Mena became known as a sundown town.
 In 1920, the Mena Star advertised the city as 100 percent White.
-In 1937, there were no Blacks in Mena.

 In 1911, a damaging tornado struck the town.